We have been helping our clients to navigate the challenges of recent years in the insurance sector.

-Our clients gain the benefit of expert advice from global specialists in corporate insurance, M&A, litigation, restructuring and insolvency, capital markets, tax, employment and regulatory matters.
+Our global specialists in corporate insurance, M&A, litigation, restructuring and insolvency, capital markets, tax, employment, TMT and regulatory matters advise insurance companies, investment banks and other financial institutions in the sector.

 To discuss legal issues with Linklaters’ global insurance team, please contact Victoria Sander, Wolfgang Krauel, Matthew Middleditch, Scott Sonnenblick or Duncan Barber.